 Refunds are distributed according to the guidelines governing refunds for each source of funds drawn upon to pay educational costs, including any or all Federal Title IV funds.

 Information Technology Services (ITS)

 The graduate programs incorporate a great deal of information technology.
-The Canvas support system can answer any questions relating to the learning management system.
 Information Technology Services department supports all computer and network technology for the program.
-The following is the contact information for these services: